 The first thing you need to do is find an available domain name that accurately showcases your business, brand, and product range.

 Your domain name needs to be SEO friendly so that it shows up in search results.
-If the domain name contains the phrase that your customer will be searching for, then this is an added bonus which might generate you some free traffic.
+If the domain name contains the phrase that your customer will be searching for, then this is an added bonus that might generate you some free traffic.
 For example, if you are selling socks then a domain name such as best-custom-socks.com might be a winner.
+Plan a website’s design and photos that should be taken too.
+We recommend investing in a cheap camera at first to fill the pages with visual examples of your products.

 Domain names can be obtained for free by selecting a web hosting provider that bundles than in with your package.
 This leads us nicely into the next section.